HowieHsu0126/HowieHsu0126/README.md

   - An ordinary developer with a passion for math and AI.
 - 👀 I’m interested in the following:
   - Analysis of Information Diffusion on Social Media
-  - Graph Neural Architecture Search
+  - Efficient Neural Architecture Search for Graph Neural Network & Graph Transformer
-  - Few-shot Learning & Meta Learning.
+  - Social Recommendation System

 - 🌱 I’m currently pursuing a master's degree at [School of Artificial Intelligence, OPtics and ElectroNics (iOPEN), Northwestern Polytechnical University](https://iopen.nwpu.edu.cn)
 - 💞️ I’m looking for a **TRUSTWORTHY** teammate to collaborate on Kaggle and other data science competitions.